Lambda Literary Award for Transgender Literature

-The Lambda Literary Award for Transgender Literature is an annual literary award, presented by the Lambda Literary Foundation, that awards books with transgender content.
+The Lambda Literary Award for Transgender Literature is an annual literary award, presented by the Lambda Literary Foundation, that awards works of transgender literature.

 Awards are granted based on literary merit and transgender content, and therefore, the writer may be cisgender.
-The award can be separated into three categories: transgender fiction, transgender nonfiction, and transgender poetry, though early iterations of the award included categories for bisexual/transgender literature, transgender/genderqueer literature, and transgender literature.
+The award can be separated into three categories: transgender fiction, transgender nonfiction, and transgender poetry.
+Early iterations of the award were defined through broader categories: bisexual/transgender literature, transgender/genderqueer literature, and transgender literature.

 Criteria

 Transgender fiction

 The award for transgender fiction recognizes "[n]ovels, novellas, short story collections, and anthologies with prominent ... trans characters and/or content of strong significance to the ... trans communities."
 The list "[m]ay include historical novels, comics, cross-genre works of fiction, humor, and other styles of fiction."

 Transgender nonfiction

 The award for transgender nonfiction recognizes "[n]onfiction works with content of strong significance to members of the ... trans communities," including "a wide range of subjects for the general or academic reader."